 At-Large members have the same privileges of membership as regular members except they may not vote or hold office in the National Society.

 Application for Member-At-Large status is made directly to the Registrar General.
-When submitted, a Member-At-Large application must be accompanied by a one-time $60 filing fee plus $15 first year annual dues for a total payment of $75.
-(On October 1, 2021, the first year’s annual dues will increase to $25.)
+When submitted, a Member-At-Large application must be accompanied by a one-time $60 filing fee plus $25 first year annual dues for a total payment of $85.

 Further information about Membership-At-Large is available by contacting the Registrar General of The National Huguenot Society.